wso2/docs-is/en/docs/guides/mfa/2fa-email-otp.md

     !!! info
         For information on each of these configurations, see [Email OTP Configurations](../email-otp-config-advanced)

-2. Re-start the server once configurations are in place.
+2. Restart the server once configurations are in place.

 ----